 A No Damage for Delay (NDFD) clause is designed to protect the owner and have the contractors and subcontractors assume the financial risk.
 A few states do not allow contracts to include an NDFD clause.
 However, NDFD clauses are enforceable in the state of Alabama with few exceptions.
 If the job is delayed, in most cases, the clause prevents you from getting paid.
-To minimize the risks of the NDFD clause, negotiate an effective contract with the help of a construction lawyer in Mobile, AL.
+To minimize the risks of the NDFD clause, negotiate an effective contract with the help of a Birmingham construction lawyer.

 I Agreed to the NDFD Clause, What Next?